vm-wylbur/zfs-fd/README.md

 2. **Find your actual limits**: Don't assume you're I/O bound - test it!
 We assumed parallel processing wouldn't help, but it turns out 4-8 workers made a huge difference.
 Your bottleneck might not be where you think.

 3. **Modern tools matter**: Traditional `find` is painfully slow. `fdfind` is literally 10-100x faster for this workload.
 The unix philosophy holds (small tools, composed well) but that doesn't mean we're stuck with 1970s implementations.
-Also: awk, xargs, and stat are workhorses that handle millions of records without breaking a sweat.
+Also: `awk`, `xargs`, and `stat` are workhorses that handle millions of records without burping.

 4. **Compression is magic but costs time**: Yes, 10:1 compression is amazing for storage and transfer.
 But xz compression takes real wall-clock time - factor that into your pipeline.
 Sometimes you want the data now, not compressed later.

 ## License
 (c) HRDAG, 2025, GPL-2 or newer
 Because good tools should be free, and filesystem enumeration shouldn't be rocket science.

 ## Authors